RichardJohnNowell/bristol_cyber_security/README.md

 <!--- end of realities --->
 <!--- footer --->
 ### Footer
 The footer shows three social media links and a website credit.
-It links to the homepages of Facebook, Twitter and Instagram. is a colour that can attract attention.
-The icons and website credit are coloured gold.
+It links to the homepages of Facebook, Twitter and Instagram.
+The credit is coloured gold.
     <div align="center">
         <img src="https://www.bristolcybersolutions.co.uk/uploads/1/4/4/2/144286628/screenshot-613_orig.png" title="bcs_footer" alt="bcs_footer">
     </div>